 Our program also has a global reach.
 AT students at SLU can study up to two years in Madrid during the pre-professional phase of the program to gain an immersive international experience.
-International internships in the professional phase of the program are also possible.
+International experiences in the professional phase of the program are also possible.
 SLU is also an institutional member of the prestigious World Federation of Athletic Training and Therapy.

 Our program also serves as an advocate for appropriate health care and is engaged in the community.
 Supported by Saint Louis University Hospital, we have a staff member that provides athletic training services to two high schools in the Archdiocese of St. Louis: St. Mary’s High School and Bishop Dubourg High School.
 We have been awarded an Ethnic Diversity Enhancement Grant by the NATA and we also participate in an initiative with the St. Louis Rams and Athletico to provide athletic training services to the St. Louis Public Schools.

 I welcome your interest in the program.
 We are a freshmen entry program but we also accept transfers and post-baccaalaureate students into the program.
 Go to our admissions page to get more specific information about the program and applying for admission.

 If you have any questions, please contact me at email@example.com or 314-977-8561.